3HO–Healthy Happy Holy Organization, founded in 1969.

 Ramalas–Special clothes or coverings of the Siri Guru Granth Sahib.

-Ram Das Puri–Land owned by the Siri Singh Sahib Corporation that is the site of our Summer Solstice celebration and Khalsa Youth Camps; it means the land of God’s servants and is named after Guru Ram Das, the 4th Sikh Guru, who embodied humility.
+Ram Das Puri–This land in New Mexico is the site of our Summer Solstice celebration and Khalsa Youth Camps; it means the land of God’s servants and is named after Guru Ram Das, the 4th Sikh Guru, who embodied humility.

 Sadh Sangat–A gathering of the disciplined ones.